Pachctl put file

 Put a file into the filesystem.

-Put-file supports a number of ways to insert data into pfs:
+Put a file into the filesystem.
+This command supports a number of ways to insert data into PFS.

 # Put data from stdin at repo@branch:/path $ echo "data" | pachctl put file repo@branch:/path # Put a file from the local filesystem at repo@branch:/file $ pachctl put file repo@branch -f file # Put a file from the local filesystem at repo@branch:/path $ pachctl put file repo@branch:/path -f file # Put the contents of a directory at repo@branch:/dir/file $ pachctl put file -r repo@branch -f dir # Put the contents of a directory at repo@branch:/path/file (without /dir) $ pachctl put file -r repo@branch:/path -f dir # Put the data from a URL at repo@branch:/example.png $ pachctl put file repo@branch -f http://host/example.png # Put the data from a URL at repo@branch:/dir/example.png $ pachctl put file repo@branch:/dir -f http://host/example.png # Put the data from an S3 bucket at repo@branch:/s3_object $ pachctl put file repo@branch -r -f s3://my_bucket # Put several files or URLs that are listed in file. # Files and URLs should be newline delimited. $ pachctl put file repo@branch -i file # Put several files or URLs that are listed at URL. # NOTE this URL can reference local files, so it could cause you to put sensitive # files into your Pachyderm cluster. $ pachctl put file repo@branch -i http://host/path